aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/tshoot-intro.rst

 .. _here: https://drive.google.com/file/d/16NJ0hKy2ZfhV4Z4fdLgcp6hBnJ_iIn9P/view?usp=sharing

-Log into the **LabAccess** jumpserver:
+1. Log into the **LabAccess** jumpserver:

    1. Type ``tshoot-intro`` at the prompt.
 The script will configure the lab into a errored set of states.
 It is upto you to determine a solution for each of the questions below.
 There can be many solutions, please work with your SE.

-Question #1:
+2. Questions

-Why can’t Leaf1 ping Host1?
+   1. Why can’t Leaf1 ping Host1?
 Are there multiple ways to fix this?

-Question #2:
-Why is Leaf2 the spanning tree root for all VLANs?
+   2. Why is Leaf2 the spanning tree root for all VLANs?

-Question #3:
-Why isn’t 172.16.112.0/24 being advertised into BGP?
+   3. Why isn’t 172.16.112.0/24 being advertised into BGP?

-Question #4:
-Why won’t the OSPF adjacency come up between Leaf1 & Spine1?
+   4. Why won’t the OSPF adjacency come up between Leaf1 & Spine1?